MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/ur--unassemble-real-mode-bios-.md

 Specifies the memory range that contains the instructions to disassemble.
 For more information about the syntax, see [Address and Address Range Syntax](address-and-address-range-syntax.md).

 <span id="_______Address______"></span><span id="_______address______"></span><span id="_______ADDRESS______"></span> *Address*
 Specifies the beginning of the memory range to disassemble.
-Eight instructions on an x86-based processorare unassembled.
+Eight instructions on an x86-based processor are unassembled.
 For more information about the syntax, see [Address and Address Range Syntax](address-and-address-range-syntax.md).

 ## Environment